Nikola Corporation: Going public (2020)

-In March 2020, Nikola Corporation announced its plans to merge with VectoIQ Acquisition Corporation (ticker VTIQ), a publicly traded special-purpose acquisition company run by former General Motors (GM) vice-chairman Steve Girsky.
+In March 2020, Nikola Corporation announced its plans to merge with VectoIQ Acquisition Corporation (ticker VTIQ), a publicly traded special-purpose acquisition company run by former General Motors (GM) vice-chairman and Stephen Girsky.
 This resulted in the combined company being listed on the NASDAQ exchange with the NKLA ticker symbol.
 As part of the merger, founder and CEO Trevor Milton had his title changed from CEO to Executive Chairman and Nikola President Mark Russell became president and CEO.
 Nikola's stock began trading on June 4, 2020, a day after the merger was completed.
 By June 9, the shares had more than doubled since they began trading, as investors continued to bet on the growth potential of electric transportation.
 At the end of June, Nikola started taking reservations for pickup truck, the Badger, even though a prototype had not been shown to the public.

 The company was valued at around $13 billion in early August 2020, compared to its revenue in the first six months of 2020 of $80,000 ($36,000 of which was attributed to installation of solar facilities for CEO Milton).

 On September 8, 2020, Nikola and GM announced a partnership, by which GM would acquire an 11% stake in Nikola (valued at approximately $2 billion at the time of the announcement).
 GM would also earn the right to nominate one member to Nikola's board.
 In return, GM agreed to use its manufacturing facilities to begin production of the Badger, as well as supply fuel cells and batteries to Nikola globally.
 Nikola stock jumped by 50% after the announcement.